nelsonsilva/yUMLmeRails/README.markdown

 It uses an extended RailRoad to output yUML diagrams which are drawn using the service at [yUML](http://yuml.me)

-There's also a small Shoes app to display the downloaded diagram.

 ## Example

 <img src="http://yuml.me/diagram/scruffy/class/[User],[Task],[Assignment],[Status],[User]1-*[Assignment],[Task]1-*[Assignment],[Task]1-*[Status]"/>